Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

-The Barista Express is a bit larger than the other machines on this list, but that extra size allows it to truly cover every aspect of the process while making it easy for you.
+The Barista Express, which we consider to be the best Breville espresso machine, is a bit larger than the other machines on this list, but that extra size allows it to truly cover every aspect of the process while making it easy for you.
 And if you’re new to making espresso and can’t get it right the first few times, don’t worry—the Barista Express also allows you to brew espresso or other coffees via a pre-programmed menu with simple push buttons.

 If you’re looking for a machine that can crank out espresso or other drinks at a quick rate when needed, and lets you indulge your inner coffee artist when you have a little more time on your hands, then the Barista Express may be the machine for you.

 How to choose an espresso machine